 The Long War, Part 12 / the second siege of Esztergom

-The siege took place in 1595 and it has been the second long and bloody siege around Esztergom in the last two years.
+The siege took place in 1595 and it was the second long and bloody siege around Esztergom in the last two years.
 The Christians seemed to have the upper hand but the Ottomans were heroically defending their castle.
-The Turks were running out from their supplies and everyone knew they would have to cede the castle unless they get reinforcement.
+The Turks were running out of their supplies and everyone knew they would have to cede the castle unless they got reinforcement.
 Let us read the siege and the history of how the two reinforcing armies were defeated.
-Here you can read more about the first siege of Esztergom that had taken place in 1594:
+Here you can read more about the first siege of Esztergom that took place in 1594:

 The number of Imperial troops at Győr castle has been increasing.
 Most of them were Austrians, Czech, German, Italian, Walloon, and of course, Hungarian soldiers.
 The General was the seasoned and experienced Count Karl von Mansfeld.

-Mansfeld established fortified places around Esztergom in order to defend it against a possible Ottoman reinforcement.
+Mansfeld established fortified places around Esztergom to defend it against a possible Ottoman reinforcement.
 And the reinforcement was indeed on the way.
-The chief commander of the Ottoman forces of Hungary was Serdar (General) Szinánpasazáde Mehmed and his army consisted of the troops of the local Sandjak centers, altogether about 17,000 men, including the Rumelian and the Anatolian forces.
-The Ottomans tried to divert the Christians` attention from the siege while Mansfeld wanted to avoid getting caught between two fires.
-So he left part of his army in the siege trenches and sent the rest against Mehmed.
+The chief commander of the Ottoman forces of Hungary was Serdar (General) Szinánpasazáde Mehmed and his army consisted of the troops of the local Sandjak centers, altogether about 15,000-16,000 men, including the Rumelian and the Anatolian forces.
+The Ottomans tried to divert the Christians` attention from the siege.

 Mansfeld told the defenders to surrender.
-Lala Mehmed has already taken over the command from Bey Kara Ali and he refused Mansfeld’s demand.
+Lala Mehmed had already taken over the command from Bey Kara Ali and he refused Mansfeld’s demand.
 Bey Ali died a few days later during an attack by the Christians.
 The Imperials were bombarding the castle from all sides.
 The time was urging them, too; and an epidemic broke out in the camp.
 Mansfeld got sick and he was taken to Komárom Castle where he died on 14 August.
 The new chief commander has become Archduke Matthias.
-Until he arrived, Pálffy and Count Karl von Burgau had been in charge and they succeeded to take the Water-Town through a several-hours-long bloody fight on 13 August.
+Until he arrived, Pálffy and Count Karl von Burgau had been in charge and they succeeded in taking the Water Town through a several-hours-long bloody fight on 13 August.
 Thus, the defenders have lost an important fortification and their water supplies.
-In addition to this, the Christians have received further reinforcement, sent by the Pope, led by General Aldobrandini.
+In addition to this, the Christians received further reinforcement, sent by the Pope, led by General Aldobrandini.
 The defenders were fighting on, though, they repelled five assaults on 25 August but suffered heavy losses in the meanwhile.

-Their last hope was the new Ottoman reinforcement which was being assembled at Pilisvörösvár.
-However, the cavalry led by Nádasdy, Pálffy, Schwarzenberg, and Medici were sent against them to ambush the Turk camp on the night of 26-27 August.
-The Hungarian warriors hurried through the dense forest of the Pilis hills and remained unnoticed.
+Their last hope was the new Ottoman reinforcement which was being assembled in the valley of Pilisvörösvár.
+The Pasha of Buda called together the troops of the Sandjak districts of the Ottoman Occupied Lands of Hungary and thus, he could master 10,000 soldiers under his flag.
+However, the cavalry led by Nádasdy, Pálffy, Schwarzenberg, and Medici were sent against them to ambush the Ottoman camp on the night of 26-27 August.
+The Hungarian warriors set out on the evening of 26 August and they hurried through the dense forest of the Pilis hills and remained unnoticed.
 Under their flags, there were 8,000 men and 7 light cannons.
 The Turks were completely unaware in their night camp on the road between Esztergom, Óbuda, and Pilisvörösvár.

-Nádasdy led the way with his 1,000 cavalrymen on the road through Szentlélek – Szentkereszt – Pilisszántó in order to get into the back of the enemy’s camp.
-He was expected to attack at the sight of a sudden explosion’s sign.
+Nádasdy led the way with his 1,000 cavalrymen on the road through Szentlélek – Szentkereszt – Pilisszántó to get into the back of the enemy’s camp.
+He was expected to attack at the sight of an explosion, it was the sign.
 He was supposed to make the confusion of the enemy even bigger if he could.
 The main forces attempted to ambush the Turks from the direction of Piliscsaba.

 Nádasdy came across a small Turk patrol unit and either cut them down or captured them.
-No-one could take a message to the camp.
-Finally, he took up his positions, and he soon noticed the agreed fire exploding on the Kopasz (Bold) hill.
+No one could take a message to the camp.
+Finally, he took up his position, and he soon noticed the agreed fire exploding on the Kopasz (Bold) hill.
 It was he who attacked first.
-Nádasdy was hindered a bit by the small stream and by the muddy, soft soil on the north of the Turks’ camp but his men “they followed their valiant leader and rushed into the camp in one attack”.
+Nádasdy was hindered a bit by the small stream and by the muddy, soft soil on the north of the Turks’ camp but his men “followed their valiant leader and rushed into the camp in one attack”.
 Here they joined Pálffy’s men and turned against the sleeping enemy.

-They also took the fortified places of Zsámbék and Vörösvár which had been abandoned by their Ottoman garrisons.
-Due to the epidemics and the lack of discipline, Archduke Matthias didn’t dare to risk the siege of Buda castle and it has been the end of this campaign.
+They also took the fortified places of Zsámbék and Vörösvár which their Ottoman garrisons had abandoned.
+Due to the epidemics and the lack of discipline, Archduke Matthias didn’t dare to risk the siege of Buda castle and it was the end of this campaign.

 Next, the Christian army took the small Castle of Visegrád, led by Pálffy, Aldobrandini, and Vincenzo Gonzaga, Archduke of Mantova between 16-21 September.
 However, the small Turk garrison, numbering only 300 defenders and led by Agha Oszmán, refused to surrender.
-The Christians began the bombardment of the walls and the Turks have quickly changed their minds but then the Italians were demanding them to surrender and lay down their arms as well.
+The Christians began the bombardment of the walls and the Turks quickly changed their minds but then the Italians demanded they surrender and lay down their arms.
 While bargaining, they attacked the castle and the defenders gave up the fort for mercy.
 Everybody has been captured and the Christians placed there 200 Hungarian and 100 German guards.